roderickvd/pleezer/README.md

 - Not attempting to extract or save content for offline use
 - Allowing proper playback reporting for artist monetization

 It is your responsibility to thoroughly understand and adhere to Deezer's Terms of Service while using **pleezer**.
-The project implements several measures to ensure compliance:
-- No decryption keys are included in the code
-- All playback is properly reported to Deezer for accurate artist monetization
-- Only legitimate streaming through the Deezer Connect protocol is supported

 ## Security